tansaku/obfuscate_morse/README.md

 A program that will accept text either from stdin, or as a file path and will translate the alphanumeric sentence to Morse code and then obfuscate the Morse code.
 Below is a list of international Morse code and the algorithm for obfuscation.
 Letters are separated with pipe (|), and words are separated with forward slash (/).

-The current implementation uses a lookup table of characters to morse code, looping through lines, words and chars and replacing chars one by one and re-joining them with the appropriate "splitter" characters.
-Obfuscation takes place by replacing strings matching each length of dots and dashes with the appropriate characters.
+The current implementation uses a lookup table of characters to morse code, looping through lines, words and chars and replacing chars one by one and re-joining them with the appropriate "separator" characters (pipe or slash).
+Obfuscation takes place by replacing strings matching sets of dots and dashes of particular lengths with the appropriate characters.

-File input and output support is also provided
+File input, STDIN input and file output support are also provided

 International Morse Code
 ------------------------